aisamanra/posts/in-praise-of-pbm/POST.md

 …and that's it.
 The `P1` at the top says, "I am a Netpbm file," the next line has the width and height of the image in pixels, and then after that are all the values for each individual pixel, `0` for white and `1` for black.

 Okay, there's a _little_ bit more to it, but not much: for one, Netpbm files can have comments, which are commonly used to indicate which program created them (although they can't come first: the first two bytes of the file _have_ to be `P1` for it to be recognized by parsers).
-It's also worth noting that all the whitespace after the width and height is basically optional, and you don't _need_ to line up the pixels nicely like I did above.
+It's also worth noting that all the whitespace after the width and height is optional, and you don't _need_ to line up the pixels nicely like I did above.
 The following defines the same image:

 ```
 P1